 The Conference Organizing Committee: Terri Aversa, Ontario Public Service Employees Union; Beryl Brown, Injured Worker; Orlando Buonastella, Injured Workers’ Consultants; Carolann Elston, University of Guelph; Marion Endicott, Injured Workers’ Consultants; Laurie Hardwick, Ontario Federation of Labour; Andrew King, University of Ottawa; Alberto Lalli, Industrial Accident Victims Groups of Ontario; Steve Mantis, Ontario Network of Injured Workers’ Groups; Scott McIlmoyle, Canadian Autoworkers Union, Local 112; John McKinnon, Injured Workers’ Consultants; Maryam Nazemi, Injured Worker; Wendy Knelsen, Injured Worker; Jennifer Pothier, Niagara North Community Legal Assistance; Robert Storey, McMaster University; Eric Tucker, York University

 A snapshot of the original website created for Meredith100.ca is available on the InternetArchive, though some links may be broken.
 Links to all the documents mentioned are also available on this site’s Workers’ Compensation pages.
-The Conference photo gallery will be added shortly.

 - Bedard, Ella.
 2013 Oct 28.
 “Bringing Awareness about Injured Workers and Fighting for a Fair Compensation System.”
 Rabble.ca